-$^{{}^{\}star} \text{ Contributed capital and proceeds received for Public Equities include assets transferred from and to other levels.}\\$
+\ Contributed capital and proceeds received for public equities include assets transferred from and to other levels.

 Level 3 investments are based on valuation models that use non-observable inputs such as capitalization rates.
 The following analysis illustrates the sensitivity of real estate investments valuations to reasonably possible alternative capitalization rate assumptions.

-The ranges of capitalization rates that direct real estate investments used are as follows:

-An increase of 25 basis points in the capitalization rate would decrease the total value of the real estate investment by \$116 million (2018 - \$151 million) and a decrease of 25 basis points in the capitalization rate would increase the total value of the real estate investment by \$129 million (2018 - \$167 million).
+This analysis is performed for assets for which the Plan exercises a level of control of the assets.
+Direct real estate investments used capitalization rates that vary from 2.2% to 9.6% (2021 - 1.1% to 9.5%).
+An increase of 25 basis points in the capitalization rate would decrease the total value of the real estate investment by \$172 million (2021 - \$170 million) and a decrease of 25 basis points in the capitalization rate would increase the total value of the real estate investment by \$197 million (2021 - \$194 million).
 The impact on the valuation from changes to the capitalization rate has been calculated independently of the impact of changes in other key variables.
 In actual experience, the factors that would cause a change in the capitalization rate would also cause changes in other valuation assumptions, which could amplify or reduce the impact on the valuation.